 These regional workshops were rounded out by regular meetings (the "writing workshops") of the R-PP team with the REDD+ stakeholders.
-They allowed the different participants to contribute by passing on their ideas and expectations concerning the process in the R-PP. Meetings were also held with the sectoral ministries (MINADER, MINFOF, etc.), the private sector (mining and forestry primarily), the technical partners and civil society in order to amend and finalize the R-PP.
+They allowed the different participants to contribute by passing on their ideas and expectations concerning the process in the R-PP. Meetings were also held with the sectoral ministries (MINADER, MINFOF, etc.), the private sector (mining and forestry primarily), the technical partners and civil society in order to amend and finalize the R-PP. (See in Annex 1C the details on the regional and national consultations).

-✓ The different categories of participants in the regional and national workshops
+The different categories of participants in the regional and national workshops